gnilrets/envcrypt/README.md

 Envcrypt
 =========

-Encryptor provides an easy way to securely encrypt and decrypt secrets (passwords) that need to be stored for use in automated processes.
+Envcrypt provides an easy way to securely encrypt and decrypt secrets (passwords) that need to be stored for use in automated processes.

 **Status:** Just have a README!
 Working on the rest.